Skip to content

 A Journey to Short Pikey Peak Trek

-The 4-Day Pikey Peak takes you to one of the most underrated viewpoints in Nepal, the summit of short Pikey Peak, which rises to 4,065 meters (13,336 feet).
-From this scenic point, trekkers are rewarded with an extraordinary 360-degree panorama of the Himalayan range, including the iconic peaks of Everest, Kanchenjunga, Makalu, Annapurna, and Dhaulagiri.
+The 4-Day Pikey Peak takes you to one of the most scenic viewpoints, at an elevation of 4,065 meters (13,336 feet).
+From this scenic point, trekkers are rewarded with an extraordinary 360-degree panorama of the Himalayan range, including the iconic view of Everest, Kanchenjunga, Makalu, Annapurna, and Dhaulagiri.

 The sunrise and sunset views from Short Pikey Peak are particularly magical, with the first rays of the sun casting a golden glow over the snow-capped mountains.
 This ethereal sight makes the pre-dawn hike to the summit one of the most memorable highlights of the trek.
 Sir Edmund Hillary praised Pikey Peak, one of his favorite viewpoints for Everest in the entire Everest region.